rtm/rtm.github.io/boberator.md

     { *['p1', 'p2'] } # o       // { p1: o.p1, p2: o.p2 }

-If the value of a comupter picker resolves to an object, its keys are used as the properties to be picked:
+If the value of a comuputed picker resolves to an object, its keys are used as the properties to be picked:

     { *{ p1: 1, p2: 2 } } # o   // { p1: o.p1, p2: o.p2 }

-A regular expression given as a pickname yields all matching property names:
+If the picker is a regular expression, it yields all matching property names:

     { /^p/ } # o                // { p1: o.p1, p2: o.p2 }

 A function given as a pickname acts as a filter on property names:

-    { p => p.length === 2 } # o
+    { p => /2/.test(p)} # o     // { p2: o.p2 }

 We can rename properties based on an expression using the computed picker operator `*`: